dorcasa/gacd/CodeBook.md

     guide to all 66 measurement names

-    mean = mean of measurements of this signal std = standard deviation of measurements of this signal X, Y, or Z = axis of measurement (not relevant for all signals)
+    * mean = mean of measurements of this signal
+    * std = standard deviation of measurements of this signal
+    * X, Y, or Z = axis of measurement (not relevant for all signals)

-    * the prefix "t" = time domain signals
+    The prefix "t" = time domain signals in the following measurement names

         BodyAcc = body component of acceleration signal tBodyAcc_mean_X